1. Osome Blog UK

 1. Privacy

-There are many confidentiality and privacy benefits to setting up an offshore company, as you’re conducting your business operations and financial transactions in the name of a legal entity — in this case, your offshore corporation.
+There are many confidentiality and privacy benefits to setting up offshore companies, as you’re conducting your business operations and financial transactions in the name of a legal entity — in this case, your offshore corporation.

 This is because the details of the individuals who are linked to companies set up offshore are not divulged by most financial centres (unless required as part of a criminal investigation).